|

 important historical and artistic centres in Tuscany.

-Sienna can be reached in only 20 minutes by car, Florence or the coast in less than one hour,
+Sienna can be reached in only 20 minutes by car, Florence or the coast in

-and Montalcino, Chianti, Pienza, Sant'Antimo, San Galgano in 30 minutes.
+and San Galgano in 30 minutes.

 Arches